February 8, 2019

 Radical Women statement on Feb.
 6 State of the Union address

-Listen, Trump: Stop using women to push
+Listen, Trump: Stop using women to push your right-wing agenda

 During his excruciating State of the Union address, Donald Trump tried to use the plight of women, real and imagined, to promote his rightwing agenda.
 It was an exercise in Orwellian doublespeak.

 As part of his racist attacks on Central American immigrants, Trump erroneously claimed that one in three female caravanista refugees has been sexually assaulted en route to the U.S. border.
 This notorious sexual harasser intoned about sex traffickers who “smuggle thousands of young girls and women into the United States and to sell them into prostitution and modern-day slavery.”

 Did Trump raise the humane response of opening the borders to survivors of domestic abuse, assault or harassment?
 Did he call for assistance and care for vulnerable immigrants?
 Hell, no!
 His only solutions are to mobilize soldiers and build a border wall.
 So much for assisting women in need.
 How cynical to use real-life trauma to sell a solution that will only add to women’s problems.

 Trump’s speech also ramped up attacks on women’s most basic human right – control of their own bodies.
 Radical Women is appalled by Trump’s grotesque claim that allowing late-term abortion means healthy babies could be murdered minutes before or after birth.
 We challenge Trump to provide one instance of this ever happening.